 - Limited customization: Podia’s sites and store pages look good, but there’s not much you can do if you want to stand out from other sites built on the platform.

-- No apps: Kajabi may not offer a branded app, but Podia doesn’t offer any apps at all, so accessing your courses on the go may be difficult for students.
+- No apps: Kajabi offers branded mobile apps on Growth and Pro, but Podia doesn’t offer any apps at all, so accessing your courses on the go may be difficult for students.

 Be sure to check out our list of Podia alternatives if you need different but similar options.